New Madrid County, Missouri: History

 French Canadians from New France landed in this area in 1781 and established the first European settlement in the present county at New Madrid along the Mississippi River.
 France had ceded this area to Spain following its loss in the Seven Years' War.
 The Spanish governor, Bernardo de Gálvez, appointed American colonel William Morgan, a Revolutionary War veteran from New Jersey, as empresario to recruit new settlers for the area.
 Morgan attracted about 2,000 settlers before Spain returned this territory to France in the late 18th century.
 They settled mostly in the area of what is now the city of New Madrid, Missouri.
 After failing to regain control of its colony of Saint-Domingue, where a slave rebellion had been raging, France gave up on North America, selling its large territory west of the Mississippi River in 1803 to the United States under the Louisiana Purchase.

 New Madrid County was organized on October 1, 1812, as an act of the First General Assembly of the Missouri Territory.
 In the floodplain of the Mississippi, this area was long cultivated by planters using enslaved African Americans for cotton production.

 A series of more than 1,000 earthquakes struck the area in 1811 and 1812.
 The New Madrid earthquakes were the strongest non-subduction zone earthquake in the United States.
 A request dated January 13, 1814, by the Territorial Governor William Clark, asked for federal relief for the "inhabitants of New Madrid County."

 The county had its peak of population in 1940, according to US census records, as shown in the table.
 Many residents left the rural county from 1950 to 1970, seeking better work opportunities in the North and Midwest.
 County population has continued to decline.
 In 2017 the county was featured in an episode of Madrid de sol a sol, a show from Spanish public channel Telemadrid exploring locations named "Madrid".

 Geography

 According to the U.S. Census Bureau, the county has a total area of 697 sqmi, of which 675 sqmi is land and 22 sqmi (3.1%) is water.

 The county is located on the Kentucky Bend of the Mississippi River, which forms a border of the county.
 This feature is also known as New Madrid Bend or Madrid Bend.
 This oxbow flows around an exclave of Fulton County, Kentucky.
 Scientists expect that eventually the river will cut a new channel across the narrow neck of the peninsula, which will gradually be attached by infill land to Missouri.

+Unlike most of Missouri, southern parts of New Madrid County are within the Sun Belt, defined by the Kinder Institute as being south of 36°30'N latitude.